Kotlin/KEEP/proposals/coroutines.md

 Here is the definition of the standard library interface [`Continuation`](http://kotlinlang.org/api/latest/jvm/stdlib/kotlin.coroutines/-continuation/index.html)
-(defined in `kotlinx.coroutines` package), which represents a generic callback:
+(defined in `kotlin.coroutines` package), which represents a generic callback:

 ```kotlin
 interface Continuation<in T> {